← All Care Types

 Regulatory Overview

-Home Health Care Agencies must follow federal and state rules to maintain high care standards and patient safety.
-The Centers for Medicare & Medicaid Services (CMS) sets guidelines for Medicare-certified agencies, focusing on patient rights and quality of care.
+Home Health Care Agencies must follow federal and state rules to ensure safety and quality.
+The Centers for Medicare & Medicaid Services (CMS) regulate agencies providing Medicare-certified services.
+These agencies meet standards for patient rights and care quality.

 Market Demand